80s - Midge Ure / Ultravox (2013)

 the now-infamous video therein, who did you badly want to record a line,

-but just couldn't get?
+but just could not get?
 And who chose the lines they finally got to sing

 Bowie presented the first ever play of the video on BBC television who